OneTaste: History

 OneTaste began in 2004 and was cofounded in San Francisco by Robert Kandell and Nicole Daedone.
 Daedone stated that a man introduced her to orgasmic meditation before she started OneTaste.
 The Daily Telegraph reported that Daedone changed her description of the man upon retelling the origin story, having portrayed him on different occasions as a Buddhist, a monk, and "a cute guy" who said "the best pickup line I'd ever heard".
+In a history of the OneTaste organization, Ellen Huet identifies the individual as Erwan Davon, a student at Lafayette Morehouse and its offshoot Welcomed Consensus.

-OneTaste originally operated two communal-style "urban retreat" centers, one in San Francisco's Soma District and another in Lower Manhattan.
+OneTaste trademarked the orgasmic meditation (OM) procedure delivered through the company's classes.
+It originally operated two communal-style "urban retreat" centers, one in San Francisco's Soma District and another in Lower Manhattan.
 OneTaste then expanded to Los Angeles and London.
 The company produced media, workshops, weekend retreats, and a coach training program.
+It owned its own glamping-style retreat center called "The Land" in Philo, California.
+The space was rented out for events organized by SoulCycle, Louis Vuitton, Samasource, and Giphy.
 In 2014, OneTaste was listed as an Inc. 5000 fastest growing company.

-Daedone sold her ownership of OneTaste to three participants for $12 million in 2017; the company stated that it received $12 million in revenue during the same year.
+An open secret of the company was that Daedone's boyfriend Reese Jones (of Singularity University) kept the company afloat.
+He was documented providing at least $800,000 from 2007 through 2011.
+In return, Daedone procured the sexual services of OneTaste subordinates (euphemistically called "handlers") for Jones.
+A statement by Eros Platform, a successor to OneTaste, states that Jones "was instrumental in the establishment of OneTaste Inc.".
+The statement does not deny that Daedone procured sexual partners for Jones, but says that he provided "a safe and entirely consensual adult environment for personal exploration and development."